+All children have two full days of transition to their new class.
+This enables relationships to be established and for the new class teacher and support staff, to get to know your child.
 All information is passed on to the new class teacher in advance and a meeting takes place to discuss the child's needs.
 Additional visits to meet the new teacher may take place if necessary.